Centers and Institutes

 Florida Institute for Child Welfare

-The institute was established in 2014 by the Florida Legislature at the FSU College of Social Work under legislative mandate Section 1004.615 Florida Statutes to improve the safety, permanency and well-being outcomes for the children and families of involved with Florida’s child welfare system.
+The institute was established in 2014 by the Florida Legislature at the FSU College of Social Work under legislative mandate Section 1004.615 Florida Statutes.
+Through collaborative partnerships, research and evaluation, technical assistance and training, and policy analysis, the institute seeks to improve the safety, permanency, and well-being outcomes for the children and families involved with Florida’s child welfare system, as well as to enhance the sustainability of the child welfare workforce.
+To address current legislative priorities, the Institute’s GROW (Greater Resilience of the Workforce) Center houses workforce and professional development-related programs that create a supportive community for child welfare professionals to enhance their skills, plan for their careers, and receive ongoing well-being support.

 Institute for Family Violence Studies